 Here are three ways that you can alleviate some of the added stress on your support team this Valentine’s Day.

-- Use an answer bot to deflect holiday-specific frequently asked questions
+- Use an QuickSearch Bot to deflect holiday-specific frequently asked questions

 - Use custom dialogue and emojis to humanize your bots without detracting from their efficiency

 - Use custom Valentine’s Day bots and workflows to optimize returns and easily automated inquiries